jundalisay/spblist/content/en/research/paracelsus/dictionary/c.md

 Colcothar is calcined Vitriall, or the caput Mortuum of oyle of vitriall.

-Coleritium is a Liquor compounded of the corrosive materialls of Metalls.
+Coleritium is a Liquor compounded of the corrosive materialls of metals.

 Colica is Tartar resolved in the bowells, or a fixt disease in the Colon gut.

 Collatenna is an hearb called Lyons-foot, or a certain stiptick medicine.

-Colliquation is melting, as Metalls are melted.
+Colliquation is melting, as metals are melted.

 Cometz is half a drop.